 Two sites [in the trapezius] with low pressure pain thresholds were typical locations for tender points, and these were the least hard sites.

-In a dozen people, carefully measured, the most sensitive spots were not just not particularly hard … they were the least hard.
+Now in plainer English: In a dozen people, carefully measured, tissue texture and sensitivity pain were variable and not closely linked.
+The most sensitive spots were just not all that hard … they were the least hard spots!
 Go figure, eh?
 So, when therapists look for tight or hard spots, then they may very well miss the tissue that is actually the most sensitive.
 Perhaps your massage therapist should start saying:

 Wow, you’re really soft …